-In a February 10, 2013 television interview, Pelosi said it would be wrong for the federal government to cut funding for such items as education, science, and food safety.
-She characterized America's budget deficit “isn't so much a spending problem as it is a priorities [problem]" -- i.e., the items on which tax dollars are spent.
-In the same interview, she said it is "almost a false argument to say we have a spending problem"; rather, she explained, there was “a government deficit problem" -- the implication being that additional tax revenues were needed.
+In a February 10, 2013 television interview, Pelosi said it would be wrong for the federal government to cut any funding for such items as education, science, and food safety.
+She claimed that America's budget deficit “isn't so much a spending problem as it is a priorities [problem]”—i.e., the items on which tax dollars are spent.
+In the same interview, she said it was “almost a false argument to say we have a spending problem.”
+Rather, she explained, there was “a government deficit problem”—the implication being that additional tax revenues were needed.
 The following day, White House spokesman Jay Carney was asked whether President Obama agreed with Pelosi's assertion.
 Carney replied, “Of course, the president believes that we have a spending problem,” adding that the problem was “specifically driven” by health care spending.

 In March 2013, Pelosi categorized tax breaks for businesses as forms of “spending” that needed to be cut: